Drag Queens of Comedy

-"Drag Queens of Comedy" is the eighth episode of the sixth season of RuPaul's Drag Race.
+"Drag Queens of Comedy" is the eighth episode of the sixth season of the American television series RuPaul's Drag Race.
 It originally aired on April 7, 2014.
-Jaime Pressly and Bruce Vilanch are guest judges.

-Joslyn Fox wins the episode's mini-challenge, and Bianca Del Rio wins the main challenge.
-Laganja Estranja is eliminated form the competition after placing in the bottom and losing a lip-sync to "Stupid Girls" by Pink.
+The episode's main challenge tasks the contestants with performing stand-up comedy for the judges and a live audience.
+Actress Jaime Pressly and comedian Bruce Vilanch are guest judges.
+Bianca Del Rio wins the main challenge.
+Laganja Estranja is eliminated from the competition after placing in the bottom and losing a lip-sync contest against Joslyn Fox to "Stupid Girls" by Pink.